makubacki/patina/docs/src/rfc/text/0017-uefi-services-component.md

   can be used as injected dependencies in a component.
 - 2025-10-1: Update the section about Patina component and C driver dispatch to reflect recent changes that interleave component and C driver dispatch.
--2025-10-1: Add mocking note to service interfaces section.
+- 2025-10-1: Add mocking note to service interfaces section.
+- 2025-12-02: Update examples to reflect new component attribute syntax where `#[component]` is applied to impl blocks and entry points are always named `entry_point`.

 ## Motivation